72stom/Tes/README.md

     # anchor is location defined by interacting with respawn anchor.
 This in general will only apply when you die in nether world, otherwise bed location is used
     # warp![warpName] can be any valid warp you set for players to be teleported, they will bypass any requirements for that warp
     PriorityOrder:
+    - spawn
+    - worldSpawn
     - anchor
     - bedLocation
-    - spawn
     - homeLocation
-    - worldSpawn
   # Defines respawn order for defines worlds
   # Set respawn priority to [] or to random respawn criteria if you want to leave respawn handling for server or 3rd party plugin
   Specific:
     Spawn:
+    - spawn
+    - bedLocation
     - anchor
-    - bedLocation
-    - spawn
     - homeLocation
     - worldSpawn
 Afk:
   # Enable or disable auto afk system entirely
-  Enabled: false
+  Enabled: true
   # When enabled shows title message informing that player is in afk mode
   TitleMessage: true
   # When enabled shows random subtitle message